hackclub/hackclub/workshops/login_auth/readme.md

 lookout [HTML](https://repl.it/@tanishqsoni/Loginauth#index.html) code.

-Tip: don't forgot to link HTML file with the CSS and JavaScript file using:
+don't forgot to link HTML file with the CSS and JavaScript file using:

 _CSS_
 ```html